joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/26/us/politics/uss-abraham-lincoln-sailor-father-arrested-immigration-released.html

 **Oil Prices Dip on News of Progress in Hormuz Talks**\
-`Iran and Oman said they would create a temporary shipping lane and clear mines in the waterway.
-Global oil prices eased after the joint announcement.`\
+`The two countries said they would create a temporary shipping lane and clear mines in the waterway.
+Global oil prices dipped after the joint announcement.`\
 https://www.nytimes.com/2026/08/26/world/middleeast/iran-oman-strait-hormuz.html

 **Live Updates: At Least 95 Killed and Hundreds Missing as Floods Sweep Away Villages in Nepal**\